 20:00 TASTE THE CREATIVITY

 Restaurant Man Behind the Curtain – with a name inspired by The Wizard of Oz – offers a magical culinary experience where you’ll be wowed by chef Michael O’Hare’s creativity.
 The restaurant’s tasting menu of 10 to 14 sequences’ includes hand-massaged octopus with capers and lemon; birds nest and kimchi ramen and cardamom & lemongrass soup with chilli sorbet- a treat for both the eyes and the taste-buds.
-Other high-end restaurants to have on your radar include Stockdales and Ox Club.

 Alternatively, visit Bundobust for delicious Indian street food and craft beer that make this place one of Leeds go-to places for easy, deliciouscuisine.
 Still hungry?
 Try Matt Healy x The Foundry.
 This Leeds institution has recently relaunched with Yorkshire-born chef, Matt Healy (runner-up in BBC’s MasterChef: The Professionals series), at the helm.
 The interior and exterior was redesigned and rebranded as Matt Healy x The Foundry.
 In the kitchen, Matt is concentrating on a menu of simple British dishes using up to five ingredients.
 A sample menu may include baby chicken ‘kiev’, wild garlic and duck fat potato, or pollock, charred leeks and potatoes with romesco sauce.
 Watch this space as the restaurant is quickly becoming one of the hottest spots in Leeds.